My name is Mathias Alberton

 MSc in Applied Sport Psychology at St. Mary's University, Twickenham, London, UK

-Originally from Italy with a classical studies background, in 2012 I moved to London, where I kept on training Kung Fu Wing Chun and I worked as a qualified Sport & Remedial Massage Therapist and Gym Instructor, both privately and in physio/sport clinics.
+Originally from Italy with a classical studies background, in 2012 I moved to London, where I kept on training Kung Fu Wing Chun and I worked as a qualified Clinical Sport & Remedial Massage Therapist and Gym Instructor, both privately and in physio/sport clinics.

 Whilst studying for my BSc in Sport Psychology, I founded Martial Attitude C.I.C. to create a new type of training and support informed by BPS's best practices and perspectives.

-After conducting the MSc exploratory qualitative study on "touch exchange", confidence and blindness, I am now researching on the effects of training techniques derived by Kung Fu Wing Chun on visually impaired and blind people's confidence levels and overall well-being.
+I am now researching on the effects of training techniques derived by Kung Fu Wing Chun on visually impaired and blind people's confidence levels and overall well-being.

 My role as a trainee Sport Psychologist is to support athletes and sport organisations identify their needs and fulfil their potential, for a healthier living and outstanding performance.